daviddfm/apis/docs/api-overview.md

 # Versioning

 When we make backwards-incompatible changes to the API, we release new versions.
 The version to use is specified in the URL.
-The current version for Collections is v1 such as:
+The current version for the Payments API is v1 such as:

 ```
 https://api....com/payments/v1/...